MicroStrategy/embedding-sdk-docs/CONTRIBUTING.md

 You should always test your changes locally if the changes are more than just fixing some wording.

 Start the site locally, by running `yarn start` in the root folder of the project.
-The site will be started locally with URL `http://localhost:8080`.
+The site will be started locally with URL `http://localhost:3000`.
 Visit the site to make sure it is displayed well.

-Test your local site for broken links.
-You can use this [broken link checker](https://www.npmjs.com/package/broken-link-checker).

-To install, run `npm install broken-link-checker -g`.

-To test, run `blc -ro http://localhost:8080` (-r means recursive and -o maintains the order of links as they appear in their HTML document.).

 ### Pull request template